 Building orientation impacts performance characteristics, and should be integrated into the overall form and design aesthetic.
-For example, differentiated sun shading and screening strategies in response to the angle and direction of the sun result in a single building having four distinct facades with consistent elements to unify design.
+For example, sun shading and screening respond to the angle and direction of the sun, resulting in distinct elevations with consistent elements to unify design.
 Building orientation should also address other aspects of performance, such as incorporating daylight into the interior lighting plan.

 A building's relationship to the adjacent streets and open space is just as important.
 Buildings should be sited to create outdoor spaces.
-Generally, all buildings should be sited perpendicular or parallel to the spaces they form.
+Generally, all buildings should be sited perpendicular or parallel to the spaces they define.

 Building entry and arrival require particular attention.
-With extensive variety in the open space network the design of each building's facades will vary in kind.
-Many buildings will have multiple, active entry points.
+With extensive variety in the open space network, the design of each building's elevations will vary in kind.
+Many buildings will have multiple entry points.
 Service access should be considered in the context of building orientation.
 Where possible, buildings should share mid-block service points.